jettro/semi-website/_documentation/weaviate/current/get-started/install.md

 ## Weaviate Cluster Service (WCS)

 Weaviate Clusters are managed instances hosted on the SeMI network.
 Weaviate Clusters are ideal to quickly setup and run or test out Weaviate's capabilities.
-You can request a free Weaviate Cluster;
+You can request a free Weaviate Cluster:

 - [Through the weaviate-cli](/documentation/weaviate-cli/current/cluster-create.html).